This post on new tourist fees and visa changes was updated in 2025.

 New Europe Visa Fees: ETIAS and EES

 If you’re thinking of heading to Europe, a few more euros to enter probably won’t dissuade you from coming.
-That’s the thinking in the EU, where most travelers are going to pay more money to enter the continent soon.
+That’s the thinking in the EU, where most travelers are going to pay more money to enter the continent in 2025.

 There are two similar systems that the EU is implementing now to increase security, make entry systems faster, and let’s be honest: track your comings and goings in a shared database.
 There’s no escaping the new world order if you want to visit the USA or Europe now.